Spring Conference

 So What Makes a Good Board Member

 Rural school districts across the state are blessed with many good, effective Board of Education members.
 In this panel discussion, veteran Board members will share a little bit about their ideas on being an effective Board member.
-Presented by Jack Moles & panelists; NRCSA
+Presented by Jack Moles & Panelists; NRCSA

 Conference Schedule

-**The schedule is tentative and subject to change**
+**Schedule is tentative and subject to change**

-Wednesday, March 13, 2024
+Wednesday, March 19, 2025

-2:00 PM—4:00 PM Executive Committee Meeting—Bronze 5
+3:00 PM to 5:00 PM Executive Committee Meeting—Bronze 5

 6:30 PM—9:00 PM Exhibitor Check-In & Setup—Gold 4,5,6,10,11,12